ossinova/oscardyremyhr.me/content/post/First blog/index.md

   - A series that involves sharing my findings on new technologies / topics I have stumbled on I think you should know about
   - See [What is Cron, and why you should know it](../../tutorials/whatisx/cron/)

-## What sort of content will you focus on?
+## What sort of content will I focus on?

 I see this blog as a forum for self growth, and so I envision my content will be rather technical.
 Luckily, my blog uses Markdown (I will post a entry regarding this soon!
 Stay tuned 👍).
 This allows me to do things such as this: